syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 All administrative pages should derive from the 'admin/master.html' to maintain same look and feel.

-If you will refresh 'Hello' administrative page again you should see greeting in the content section.
+If you refresh the 'Hello' administrative page again you should see the greeting in the content section.

     .. image:: images/quickstart/quickstart_2.png
         :width: 640
         :target: ../_images/quickstart_2.png

-You're not limited to top level menu.
-It is possible to pass category name and it will be used as a top menu item.
+You're not limited to the top level menu.
+It is possible to pass a category name and it will be used as a top menu item.
 For example::

     from flask import Flask